-Born to an American zoologist father, Harvey Croze , and a stained-glass artist mother, Nani Croze, Anselm went to study in France and Holland with master glass blowers.
-On the heels of these apprenticeships, he returned to East Africa in the early ‘90s.
-Anselm then decided to further explore his calling in glass blowing.
+Born to an American ethlogist father, Harvey Croze , and a stained-glass artist mother, Nani Croze, Anselm went to study in France and Holland with Willem Heesen.
+On the heels of this apprenticeship, he returned to East Africa in the early ‘90s.
+Anselm then decided to explore his calling in glass blowing.

 “I had this experience that was really a magical fusion of luck and revolutionary thinking from master teachers.
-Then when I came home, I met a Finnish glassblower named Mikko Merikallio who was also a furnace builder and inventor,” remembers Anselm.
-“He was very, very good with the relevant technology we needed to get started.
+When I came home, I met a Finnish glassblower (Mikko Merikallio) who was also a furnace builder and inventor,” remembers Anselm.
+“He was very, very good with the relevant (and appropriate) technology we needed to get started.
 So we cleared a space at Kitengela and started building.

-Anselm and his workers were learning as they went, blowing objects and casting glass that they then turned into furniture.
-Then Anselm’s sister Katrineka began making glass beads and things started taking off.
-The team finished the front part of the studio, but in order to create the now-famous dome, Kitengela Hot Glass needed bricks.
+Anselm and his workers were learning as they went, blowing objects and casting glass that they then turned into panels and furniture.
+Anselm’s sister Katrineka began making glass beads and things started taking off.
+The team finished the front part of the studio, but in order to create the now-famous star studded dome, Kitengela Hot Glass needed bricks.

-“We sold goblets to build it,” Anselm says, “and based the design on an old 15th century glass working furnace.
+“We sold goblets to build it,” Anselm says, “and based the design on an old English glass 'beehive'.
 Plus I thought the shape was cool.
-It took three or four years, but by the time it was done, we’d evolved from one studio into a number of them.
+It took three or four years, but by the time it was done, we’d evolved from one studio into a number of them."

-“As it turned out, the guys who’d been working with us needed jobs and I asked, ‘Who wants to learn how to blow glass?’
+“As it turned out, the guys who’d been building for us needed jobs once done and I asked, ‘Who wants to learn how to blow glass?’
 That’s basically how Kitengela Hot Glass got started.
 We all just dove in.”